nicolkill/fl_ex/README.md

   # or define a scope of routes

   scope "/api/v1" do
+    # you can add your plugs that just will run on this scoped routes
+    plug MyApp.Plugs.Auth

     get "/your_page", &my_func/2
     get "/your_page", MyApp.SomeOtherModule, :function_name

+    # you can add exclusive plugs to just one route if you want
+    get "/your_page", MyApp.SomeOtherModule, :function_name, Plug.ExamplePlug, {Plug.OtherExamplePlug, [opts: 1]}
   end

   def my_func(conn, %{"param" => param} = _params) do